 Resistance-based Burst Training workouts can incorporate bodyweight alone or involve using resistance bands or dumbbells.
 A typical session might comprise six circuits, each made up of 20 seconds done at maximum intensity, followed by 20 seconds of rest.

 Next, we will look at some Burst Training exercises for you to try.
 Included are six exercises for the lower body and six for the upper body.
 You will need a fitness ball for one of the lower body exercises.
 The others use body weight alone.
 Some of the upper body exercises require a resistance band.

 Round one will be relatively easy.
 The second round will be harder to complete.
-If you are putting in the right degree of effort, your body will be begging for mercy by circuit three.
+If you are put in the right degree of effort, your body beg for mercy by circuit three.

 Sample Burst Training Exercises